semiprime/pygenda/docs/Usage.md

   number), and comboboxes (choose option from dropdown list) can be increased with + or >, and decreased with - or <.

+* Drop-down lists in dialogs can be popped-out/in by pressing Space.
+  You can go up/down the list (when not popped-out) with shift+up/down.
+  You can also go to specific entries by typing the first letter.

 * The Escape key toggles between the most recent two views.

 * In Week and Year views, the space key toggles between Today and